aneoconsulting/ArmoniK.Admin.GUI/unit_test_formation.md

 ### Brief introduction on testing in frontend
-  Testing is a crucial part of software developement.
+  Testing is a crucial part of software development.

   It brings to developers more confidence on what they're working on and more quality on software.

   We have traditionally 3 types of tests.

-    Tests
     1. Unit tests
     2. Integration tests
     3. End-to-End tests